Nikara4/MyCV/README.md

 ## Status
 Project is: completed.

+**Update 25/05/2022**: Added new courses anchanged styles to match the new portfolio.

 **Update 25/09/2021**: Added new courses and linked certificates of completion.

 **Update 09/05/2021**: Adjusted media queries to work on 1366px resolution on desktop.
 This resolution was previously untouched and it resulted in a couple errors with float property.